hurielreichel/rgb-from-geotiff/README.md

 This program is licensed under the terms of the GNU GPLv3.
 Documentation and illustrations are licensed under the terms of the CC BY-NC-SA.

+# Dependencies

+Python 3.8.5 of superior

+Packages may be installed either by pip or conda

+* GDAL 3.1.3

+* Numpy